athulpeter2206/JAVA-PROGRAMMING/README.md

-10.Java Program to find sum of n even numbers (functions with no argument and return type.)(sumOfNum.java) 11.Java Program to Capture two Complex Numbers and Find their Sum(ComplexNumSum.java) 12.Java Program to Find the Maximum of three numbers using Nested Methods(MaxNumberUsingFunction.java)
+10.Java Program to find sum of n even numbers (functions with no argument and return type.)(sumOfNum.java) 11.Java Program to Capture two Complex Numbers and Find their Sum(ComplexNumSum.java) 12.Java Program to Find the Maximum of three numbers using Nested Methods(MaxNumberUsingFunction.java) 13.Java Program to find the Factorial of a Number using Recurrsion(FactorialSeriesUsingRecurssion) 14.Java Program to print Number series using Recurssion(NumSeriesUsingRecurssion.java)